 Tipping is not practised or expected in American Samoa.
 However, if a guest wishes to tip an employee, they are welcome to do so.

-Most visits to American Samoa are trouble-free.
+Most visits to American Samoa are trouble free.
 For optimum safety, travellers should ensure that they are alert when on foot and choose a safe vehicle when using transport.
-They should ride only in cars that have seatbelts and avoiding overcrowded, top-heavy buses and minivans.
+They should ride only in cars that have seatbelts and avoid overcrowded, top-heavy buses and minivans.

 American Samoans are known to be friendly and generally welcoming, but travellers should be sensitive to local cultural mores.
 Many American Samoans have adopted Western-style dress but the traditional wraparound lavalava is still worn by many of the older generation.

 In keeping with Samoan custom regarding modesty, visitors should not wear swimwear or other skimpy clothing away from the hotels.
 Women must confine their bikini tops to the beach.
 Same-sex sexual activity has been legal in American Samoa since 1980 but visitors should be aware that same-sex couples are not eligible for the rights and benefits available to different-sex married couples.

 Business in American Samoa is professional and largely based around the economy's strongest industries, agriculture, and fishing.
 Lightweight suits for business visits are acceptable and ties need only be worn for formal meetings and occasions.

 Professional and authoritative positions are held mostly by men, but women do occupy important roles in government agencies and businesses.
 Businesses generally operate between 8am and 5pm and are not open over the weekend.
 Some businesses and banks are open on Saturday mornings, and there may be some small markets open.

 The international country dialling code is +1.
 The country area code for phones in American Samoa is 684.
 Visitors can purchase local SIM cards and pre-paid mobile credit, and will find free wifi at hotels and restaurants in Pago Pago.